Lopinavir / RitonavirBrand Name: Kaletra Other Names: LPV / RTV, LPV/r, ritonavir-boosted lopinavir Drug Class: Protease Inhibitors

 Kaletra can cause serious, life-threatening side effects.
 These includeproblems, inflammation of the ( ), heart rhythm problems, severe allergic reactions, and life-threatening drug interactions.

-Contact your health care provider right away if you have any of the following symptoms that could be a sign of liver problems:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

-Contact your health care provider right away if you have any of the following symptoms that could be a sign of pancreatitis:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of pancreatitis:

-Contact your health care provider right away if you have any of the following symptoms that could be a sign of heart rhythm problems:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of heart rhythm problems:

 Contact your health care provider right away if you develop a skin rash.
 This could be a sign of a severe allergic reaction.